IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_location.rst

 Parameters
 ----------

-  managed_from (True, str, None)
-    (Required for new resource) The IBM Cloud metro from which the Satellite location is managed

   description (False, str, None)
     A description of the new Satellite location

-  tags (False, list, None)
-    List of tags associated with resource instance

   logging_account_id (False, str, None)
     The account ID for IBM Log Analysis with LogDNA log forwarding

+  zones (False, list, None)
+    The names of at least three high availability zones to use for the location

+  cos_credentials (False, list, None)
+    COSAuthorization - IBM Cloud Object Storage authorization keys

+  managed_from (True, str, None)
+    (Required for new resource) The IBM Cloud metro from which the Satellite location is managed

   resource_group_id (False, str, None)
     ID of the resource group.

-  cos_credentials (False, list, None)
-    COSAuthorization - IBM Cloud Object Storage authorization keys

-  zones (False, list, None)
-    The names of at least three high availability zones to use for the location

   location (True, str, None)